-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 219 governing Medicare coverage of Mobility Assistive Equipment (MAE), effective March 7, 2026.
-Here's what billing teams need to do.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 219 governing mobility assistive equipment coverage, with an effective date of March 7, 2026.
+Here's what billing teams need to know before claims start moving through adjudication.

 Field Detail